 5. Pay For What You Want

-True, driven creative talent can be difficult to locate—don’t lowball them into oblivion.
-Make sure to pull data about the market, consider all of their skills and experience, and make a solid offer.
+True, driven creative talent can be difficult to locate—so don’t lowball them into oblivion.
+Make sure to properly research the salary range for their position, consider all of their skills and experience, and make a solid offer.
 During the interview process, make them aware of your entire perks package.
 If you want educated, energetic, and excited talent, you’ve got to make them feel valued.

-These 5 steps should help you bring creative talent to your door.
+These 5 steps should help you land the right talent to upgrade your creative team.
 Once they’ve stepped in and you’ve determined they’re a good fit, don’t keep them waiting.
 Lay out the welcome mat—heck, maybe even let them design it.

 Hire Creative Talent Today